-The best part about this visit was going into the storage room where they have rows upon rows of shelves filled with golden wheels of Parmigiano-Reggianio waiting for the aging process to be completed.
-Getting locked in here with thousands of wheels of Parmigiano-Reggianio would be every cheese lover’s dream; that or you could just pick up some of their cheese at the gift shop on your way out.
+The best part about this visit was going into the storage room where they have rows upon rows of shelves filled with golden wheels of Parmigiano-Reggiano waiting for the ageing process to be completed.
+Getting locked in here with thousands of wheels of Parmigiano-Reggiano would be every cheese lover’s dream; that or you could just pick up some of their cheese at the gift shop on your way out.

 Address: Via Corletto Sud 320, Modena

 My tastebuds have been awakened!
 Let me tell you, the supposed balsamic vinegar I’ve been having my whole life is nothing like what I tasted in Modena.

 Acetaia de Giorgio is set in the old mansion of the 14 Barbieri Brothers, and they have been making traditional balsamic vinegar inside its walls for generations.

 The traditional vinegar making process is quite interesting and it basically involves transferring a little bit of vinegar from one barrel to the next and topping up the others.
 The vinegar is aged in these barrels for a minimum of 12 years, and the end result has been described as black gold (which in turn explains the price tag)!
 It is thicker, richer, and fruitier than anything I’ve picked up in a supermarket shelf.
 I also learned that you don’t put this on your salad; just a few drops on steak, risotto, or even gelato will do.